hidekatsu-izuno/nuxt-history-state/README.md

     // set options (see below section)
     historyState: {
         reloadable: false, // or true
-        overrideDefaultScrollBehavior: true // or false
+        overrideDefaultScrollBehavior: true, // or false
+        scrollingElements: '#scroll' // or any selector
     }
 }
 ```